chrisrusselljr/blog/content/posts/empowerment.md

   - confidence
   - planning
 ---
->"If you don’t have a plan for yourself, you’ll become a part of of their's.
+>"If you don’t have a plan for yourself, you’ll become a part of someone else's. - Jim Rohn

 I write this in my notebook and look at it multiple times day.

 ## If you want something in life, you need to develop a plan.

-Nothing in your carrer will be given to you.
+Nothing in your career will be given to you.

 Determine what you want and the necessary steps to get there.